miyurud/jasminegraph/README.md

 ## 2. Building JasmineGraph on Single Computer
 **Prerequisites**

 The following build tools, applications, and libraries need to be installed before building JasmineGraph.
 The CMakeLists.txt file's entries need to be updated to match with the installation locations of the dependencies.
+For examole, if you install SpdLog in a directory called "software" in your Linux system you may have to add a line as "include_directories("$ENV{HOME}/software/spdlog/include")" to get the SpdLog's header files associated with you build process.

 - GCC 9.1.0 (recommended) or above
 - Cmake version 3.10.3 or above